LinguaTechnica/forms-routing/README.md

 Think about how the component needs to work and then, one test at a time, add each feature of it.

-*Step 3: Links and Routing*
+*OPTIONAL: Step 3: Links and Routing*

-* Add router tests.
+This is a continuation of the 'noroutes' branch of this repo.

 * Add a nav bar `app.component.html`.
-Focus on making it functional and horizontal.
+Focus on making it responsive.
-* Add 2 links: Subscribe and Signup.
+* Add links: Home, Login, Subscribe and Signup.
+* The 'home' route should redirect to '/' path.
+* Add a nested route '/' for a new component, `AboutComponent`, with path '/about'
+* Add data to the '/' route: copyright with value Copyright 2032
+* Use the data to display it within the component anywhere you like.

 Think about how routes need work and then, one test at a time, add each to the nav bar.